A world class provision

 - Each lecture typically lasts around 50 minutes.

-- Depending on the subject anywhere between 30 and several hundred students may attend.
+- Depending on the subject anywhere between up to several hundred students may attend.

 - Many lecturers are working at the forefront of their fields, so lectures are a fantastic opportunity to find out about the latest research and be inspired by leading academics.